Storyflow Logo

 An AI visual workspace is a canvas-based tool where you arrange your work in space (notes, images, links, and documents on an open board) and an AI assistant can read that whole board as context.
 Instead of typing into a blank chat that forgets your project, you build the project visually and the AI works from what is actually on the canvas.

 1. A spatial canvas.
 You place ideas in two-dimensional space rather than in a linear document or a chat thread.
 Position and proximity carry meaning.
-Related ideas cluster, sequences run left to right, and the structure of your thinking is visible at a glance.
+Related ideas cluster, sequences run left to right, and the shape of your thinking is visible at a glance.

 3. Persistent project memory.
 The board stays.
 Your ideas, the AI's contributions, and the structure you built all persist and accumulate, so the project gets richer over time instead of resetting every session the way a chat thread does.

-A regular whiteboard has the canvas but no real AI.
+The reason the test works is that almost every tool you already use has one or two of the legs, never all three.
+A regular whiteboard has the spatial canvas but no real AI.
 An AI chat tool has the intelligence but no canvas and no durable project memory.
 A notes or docs app has persistence but neither the open canvas nor canvas-aware AI.
-The AI visual workspace is the category that puts all three together, and that combination is what changes how the work feels.

 How it differs from the tools you already use